Promptus/ladda-rails/README.md

     //= require "ladda.jquery" // only when you use jQuery already, see Ladda docs for usage

     *= require ladda
-    *= require ladda-theme // this is optional - when you leave this out, it's equivalent to the "ladda-themeless.min.css from the Ladda project
+    *= require ladda-themed // this is optional - when you leave this out, it's equivalent to the "ladda-themeless.min.css from the Ladda project

 We'll try to keep this project's version numbers the same as those from Ladda.